srw2ho/GPIOServices/README.md

 CheckNetIsolation.exe LoopbackExempt -is -n=GPIOService-uwp_cctb7d6fhpv4a

-Please see code GPIOservice and for Client-Using "SharedSources/GPIOServiceConnector" or better "GPIODashboard"
+Please insall GPIOservice for Server side and for Client-Using take a look on "SharedSources/GPIOServiceConnector" or better "GPIODashboard"